top of page

 About Carmy

-This book is where all my loves - the poems, the magic, the storytelling, the profound mysteries of life, the search for the Divine - intertwine alchemically and magically.
+ASAIRA, a metaphysical fantasy, where all her loves ~ the poems, the magic, the storytelling, and the search for the Divine ~ weave themselves alchemically through text and illustration.

 Maria del Carmen Stubbs: What's in a Name?